kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 ## Starting with caver-js <a href="#starting-with-caver-js" id="starting-with-caver-js"></a>

-Once you have finished installing caver-js, you can now connect to a Kaia Node using caver-js.
+Once you have finished installing caver-js, you can now connect to a Klaytn Node using caver-js.

 To practice the examples below, first create a test file in the working directory.